Brodie Retallick: 2020–2021

 On 11 June 2019, Retallick re-signed with New Zealand Rugby for another three years.
 His contract contained a clause that allowed him to play two seasons in Japan’s Top League.
 During the 2020 and 2021 Top League seasons, he played a total of 15 games for Kobelco Steelers.

 While he was not available for the All Blacks in 2020, he was again named in the squad for the 2021 Rugby Championship and 2021 end-of-year tour.

+2022

+At the age of 31, Retallick became the 12th All Black to reach 100 tests.
+This occurred against England at Twickenham on Saturday 19 November 2022.
+This also became a world record lock combination of 64 tests with Sam Whitelock.